 Welcome to AWMS, I’m your host, Pete.
 In today’s guide, I share my comprehensive AquaTru water filter review.
 The AquaTru countertop filter system is part of the growing countertop reverse osmosis filtration fad.

-In my review, we’ll go over everything you need to know about this system before you buy.
-We’ll check out the key features, filter type, replacement filters, cost, where to buy for the cheapest price, see if it makes alkaline water, the current AquaTru water filter reviews, and of course, my review with the pros and cons of owning this system.
+In my review, we’ll go over everything you need to know about this system before you buy it.
+We’ll check out the key features, filter type, replacement filters, cost, where to buy it, see if it makes alkaline water, and of course, my review with the pros and cons of owning this system.

 Are you ready to get started?
 Let’s start with the features…

 - 4-Stage filtration includes three filters (pre-filter by Filtrex, US-made reverse osmosis membrane by GE, activated carbon filter by Filtrex)